- About Us

 Kara Salazar is the team leader for the EVPS program and co-editor/author of the EVPS program curriculum.
-Kara serves as Purdue’s Sustainable Communities Extension Specialist.
-In this position, Kara develops programs and tools that transfer new technologies and discoveries to communities that can apply this work to support informed land use and policy decisions.
+Kara serves as Assistant Program Leader and Extension Specialist for Sustainable Communities with Purdue Extension and Illinois-Indiana Sea Grant.
+Kara oversees the development of programs to support community planning and sustainable development strategies in communities across Indiana and Great Lakes states.

-Daniel Walker is Purdue’s Community Planning Extension Specialist.
+Daniel Walker is Community Planning Extension Specialist for Purdue Extension and Illinois-Indiana Sea Grant.
 His core of expertise lies in municipal level planning and economic development.
-Daniel a member of the EVPS team and the Land Use team, and contributes to development and delivery of program content.
+Daniel is a member of the EVPS team and the Land Use team, and contributes to development and delivery of program content.

 Michael Wilcox serves as an EVPS team member and Purdue Extension Community Development Assistant Program Leader.
-Michael is co-editor/author of the EVPS program curriculum and co-team leader for the forthcoming Enhancing the Value of Public Spaces: Health, Wellness and the Built Environment program.
+Michael is co-editor/author of the EVPS program curriculum and co-team leader for the forthcoming Enhancing the Value of Public Spaces: Creating Healthy Communities.

 Steve Yoder serves as an EVPS team member and Purdue Extension Regional Educator and specializes in natural and environmental resources.
 Steve is also involved in the Land Use team and the Hometown Collaboration Initiative.